DENSENSE/kirill-ai/README.md

-This is private discord bot.
+This is private(no more) discord bot.

 Made for Mythex and my friends to have fun!!!